nathanford/type.js/README.md

 Type.js
 =======

 Type.js adds new type properties to your CSS, giving you the control you need for type on the web.
-You can write these properties in your CSS and they will work like any other property.
+You can write these properties in your CSS and they will work like any other property

 View `index.html` to see these new properties in action.